This path of figuring out which is the best essential oils company has been hard work.

 The oils must work.

 Of course, we want oils to do something, and not just smell nice.
-I can use plain vanilla extract for that :-).
+I can use plain vanilla extract behind my ears for that :-).

 Ideally, the oils company will offer opportunities to learn how to properly use oils to provide healthy options for the treatment of medical and emotional issues.

 How's that for a lot of information to chew on?
 See why this has been tough?